-Some hot sauce recipes may leave a sauce that is runny, watery, or very thin if the ingredients and processes are not controlled properly.
+Some hot sauce recipes may create a sauce that is runny, watery, or very thin if the ingredients and processes are not controlled properly.
 This is due to the water content of hot peppers and the addition of the liquid consistency of ingredients like vinegar, lemon juice, or others.
 Additives can be blended or cooked into a hot sauce to thicken it up without changing the heat or flavor.
 I have researched and experimented with a lot of different methods and products when it comes to how to thicken a hot sauce…and here they are!

 Xanthan gum, corn starch, and flour are the most common ingredients for making a thin or watery hot sauce thicker.
 Fruits and vegetables can be added to change the consistency, but this will change the flavor and heat of the sauce.
 Other methods such as roasting or reducing hot peppers will draw out the water and make a thicker hot sauce and this will also make a richer tasting sauce but could reduce the level of heat and the number of nutrients.

 Hot sauce is known for its bold and tangy flavor.
-Anything added to a hot sauce recipe can alter the flavor but thickening additives are usually added in minimal amounts so the more common thickeners used generally won’t change the flavor of the hot sauce too much.
+Anything added to a hot sauce recipe can alter the flavor, but thickening additives are usually added in minimal amounts, so the more common thickeners used generally won’t change the flavor of the hot sauce too much.
 However, it could alter the sauce in other ways.

-Thickeners can ad carbohydrates and calories to a hot sauce
+Thickeners can add carbohydrates and calories to a hot sauce

 A traditional or classic hot sauce is known for being free of fats, calories, and carbohydrates but adding thickeners will add these elements to the sauce.
 Some can add up to 25 grams of carbs per serving (tbsp) and others as much as 30 calories.
-Fortunately, there is usually not a “serving” in a bottle of hot sauce when using some thickeners like xanthan gum, because they use minimal amounts.
+Fortunately, there is usually not a “serving” of a thickening agent in a bottle of hot sauce when using some thickeners like xanthan gum, because they use minimal amounts.

 Hot pepper and vinegar combinations are already low in calories.
-Adding thickeners will increase the calories but could be avoided if processes like roasting or cooking are used because thickeners would not be needed.
-Some brands of corn starch can add almost 30 calories to a bottle of 10-ounce hot sauce.
+Adding thickeners will increase the calories but these unwanted calories could be avoided if processes like roasting or cooking are used because thickeners would not be needed.
+Some brands of corn starch can add almost 30 calories to a 10-ounce bottle of hot sauce.

 Many forms of starch and flours need to be mixed with water or liquid and added to a cooked sauce.
-If your recipe does not use a cooking process you will need to find another thickening agent like xanthan gum or guar gum.
+If your recipe does not use a cooking process, you will need to find another thickening agent like xanthan gum or guar gum.
 One of the more commonly used thickeners for a hot sauce is corn starch and this will require being cooked into the sauce because corn starch will clump up if it is used cold.

 1 ] Cornstarch